sudara/deepjargon/README.md

 1. Humor is welcome
 2. Concise and plain language is encouraged.
 Aim for one-liners.
 3. Multiple short "angles" or contexts is nice.
-4. Don't use part of the term in the definition (for example, don't use the word "cost" when defining "cost function")
+4. Avoid using part of the term in the definition (for example, the word "cost" when defining "cost function")
 5. Code and math blocks are encouraged to supplement words
-6. Link to (instead of define) sub terms and related terms.
+6. Link to (instead of define) sub terms and related terms that the definition depends on.
 For example, Regression should link to, but not explain Linear Regression.
 7. External links (wikipedia, coursera, etc) belong in the footnotes, not the definition body.
+8. Definitions should be singular.